Notice: Due to university budget cuts, the Computer Exchange Gold Program was closed indefinitely on July 1, 2016.

 Apple Desktops and Notebooks

-Software programs cannot be moved from exchange computers to CEP computers.
-However, old software can be installed on the CEP computer if you have the proper software media and licensing keys.
-It is the participant’s responsibility to locate any additional software discs and licenses required (example: Adobe Acrobat Pro, Dreamweaver, etc.); iTech, in most cases, does not have the media required for software that is not a standard offering.
+Software programs cannot be moved from exchange computers to CEP Computers without the proper software media and licensing keys.
+It is the participant’s responsibility to locate any additional software discs and licenses required (example: Adobe Acrobat Pro, Dreamweaver, etc…).
+In most cases, iTech does not have the media required for software that is not a standard offering.